gflorez97/dataProcesses2019/Final Project/final-project.md

 ...

 ### Decision tree
-In this case we didn't use the training-test partition, nor we tried to generate the best machine learning model.
-The idea was to apply a decision tree algorithm to be able to visually get a glance at how this algorithm discriminate between the best players and the rest.
-In the result section we present a visualization of that tree, and try to interpret it.
+The idea now was to apply a decision tree algorithm to be able to visually get a glance at how this algorithm discriminate between the best players and the rest.
+In the result section we present a visualization of that tree, and try to interpret it, along with the prediction results.

+###
+...

 # Results